-All assets and liabilities as at 31 December 2017are denominated in the U.A.E.
+All assets and liabilities as at 31 December 2018 are denominated in the U.A.E.
 Dirhams or US Dollars.
 U.A.E.
-Dirham is currently pegged to US Dollar and therefore, the Group is not exposed to any significant currency risk except for the balances relating to foreign subsidiaries, which are not significant.
+Dirham is currently pegged to US Dollar and therefore, the Group is not exposed to any significant currency risk.